Visit Tonlé Sap Lake: Discover the most beautiful floating villages

 Greatest trip to Vietnam, Cambodia and Thailand in 25 days

-This circuit of Thailand, Cambodia and Vietnam in 25 days begins in Hanoi to visit the most notable historical sites and monuments of the country, we will continue to Siem Reap to contemplate its archaeological complex and its temples with unique architecture, we will fly to Bangkok to discover Thai culture and finally, enjoying the best moments of relaxation in Phuket.
+This Vietnam, Cambodia, and Thailand tour in 25 days begins in Hanoi, where you'll visit the most notable historical sites and monuments of the country.
+From there, we continue to Siem Reap to explore its archaeological complex and temples with unique architecture.
+Next, we fly to Bangkok to immerse ourselves in Thai culture, and finally, we conclude the journey by enjoying the best moments of relaxation in Phuket.
+This Vietnam, Cambodia, and Thailand tour in 25 days promises a perfect blend of history, culture, and leisure.

 Panorama of Cambodia in 7 days